BSSP26/BitstreamFilterOnFPGA/README.md

   routed to a Keysight N9322C spectrum analyzer through a 1 kΩ series resistor for full-band measurements.
-- **FILTER_OUT** (V8): On the carrier board, this pin is connected to an analog low-pass filter (60 kHz cutoff) followed by a 24-bit audio interface at 192 kHz.
+- **FILTER_OUT** (V8): On the carrier board, this pin is connected to a second order analog low-pass filter (60 kHz cutoff) followed by a 24-bit audio interface at 192 kHz.
 Audio-band measurements use a 65536-point FFT with Hann window and 60 s averaging.